-1. Synthetic Cannabinoids.
+- 1. Synthetic Cannabinoids.
 Chemically engineered substances, similar to tetrahydrocannabinois (THC), which when smoked or ingested can produce pharmacological effects similar marijuana.
-These products are often sold under the brand names K2 or Spice.

-- 2. Synthetic Stimulants/Synthetic Cathinones.
+These products are often sold under the brand names K2 or Spice. - 2.
+Synthetic Stimulants/Synthetic Cathinones.
 Chemically engineered substances, such as mephedrone, methylenedioxypyrovalerone (MDPV) and methyl one, which when smoked, ingested, or injected, can produce pharmacological effects similar to illegal forms of opiates or amphetamines/stimulants such as cocaine, LSD, MDMA, PCP, and/or methamphetamines.
-These products are often sold as bath salts, incense, plant food or insect repellant. - 3.
-Any other substance, however denominated, designed, manufactured, and/or consumed to mimic the molecular structure or effects of legal or illegal drugs, which when smoked, ingested, or injected, can produce an altered physical or mental state.
+These products are often sold as bath salts, incense, plant food or insect repellant. - Any other substance, however denominated, designed, manufactured, and/or consumed to mimic the molecular structure or effects of legal or illegal drugs, which when smoked, ingested, or injected, can produce an altered physical or mental state.

-Brand names of prohibited substances include but are not limited to: K2, Spice, Spice Gold, Spice Diamond,, Yucatan Fire, Solar Flare, K2 Summit, Genie, PEP Spice, Fire n' Ice, Vanilla Sky, Cloud Nine, Ivory Wave, and Blue Silk.
+Brand names of prohibited substances include but are not limited to: K2, Spice, Spice Gold, Spice Diamond, Yucatan Fire, Solar Flare, K2 Summit, Genie, PEP Spice, Fire n' Ice, Vanilla Sky, Cloud Nine, Ivory Wave, and Blue Silk.
+Including, but not limited to 8-Tetrahydrocannabinol (delta-8-THC) and 9-Tetrahydrocannabinol (delta-9-THC).